This Day in History: The “Shot Heard Round the World” is fired at Lexington Green

 stories can be found on my website, HERE.

 A.J.
 Langguth, Patriots: The Men Who Started the American Revolution (1989)

 David Hackett Fischer, Paul Revere’s Ride (1994)

-Depositions Concerning the Fights at Lexington and Concord (Library of Congress)
+Depositions Concerning the Fights at Lexington and Concord (Journals of the Continental Congress)

 Eyewitness account of militiaman Sylvanus Wood (reprinted HERE)